LeToNode/Play2.0-CN-doc/scalaGuide/advanced/iteratees/Enumeratees.md

   }

 ```
-`Enmeratee.map` and `Enumeratee.mapImput` are pretty straight forward, they operate on a per chunk bases and they convert them.
+`Enmeratee.map` and `Enumeratee.mapImput` are pretty straight forward, they operate on a per chunk basis and they convert them.
 Another useful `Enumeratee` is the `Enumeratee.filter` :

 ```scala